Learn-Write-Repeat/Intern-Work/int-py-1/intro to python.md

 7.Press Enter

-8.If all commands are executed without throwing any errors/exceptions as output (no other output will be displayed), then the packages are installed successfully
+8.If all commands are executed without throwing any errors/exceptions as output (no other output will be displayed), then the packages are installed successfully.

-<span style="color:orange; font-family: times new roman; font-size: 1.3em;">The procedure to install Python 3 on Ubuntu Linux Os. </span>
+**The procedure to install Python 3 on Ubuntu Linux Os.**